drshahizan/research-design/exercise/exercise1.md

 * **Objective:** Identify a specific problem or challenge within your chosen field.
 Go beyond surface-level challenges to identify a specific, well-defined problem within a broader field.
 * **Instructions:**
-    * Start by researching a broad area within computer science or data science (e.g., machine learning, computer vision, natural language processing). delve into recent research papers, industry reports, and expert blogs.
+    * Start by researching a broad area within computer science or data science (e.g., machine learning, computer vision, natural language processing).
+Explore areas like Artificial Intelligence, Cybersecurity, Software Engineering, Data Visualization, and Big Data Analytics.
+Consider which problems pique your curiosity and ignite your desire to delve deeper.
     * Don't just skim the surface; actively seek out current advancements, identify trends, and pinpoint areas where limitations exist or questions remain unanswered.
+Research current trends to identify a gap in knowledge or an issue that sparks your research fire.
+Utilize academic journals, online resources, and conferences to stay abreast of the latest advancements.
     * Consider real-world applications of these areas and brainstorm any limitations or issues that arise.
 Look for bottlenecks, inconsistencies, or potential biases that create problems.
     * Once you have a comprehensive understanding of the chosen domain, brainstorm a list of potential problems.
 Prioritize those that pique your interest and hold significant real-world implications.
     * Don't be afraid to refine your problem scope further.
 As you delve deeper, aspects that initially seemed like separate issues might converge into a larger, more impactful research question.